Maximum Effort: Film and television production

 Maximum Effort was one of the production companies on the 2018 film Deadpool 2, directed by David Leitch and starring Reynolds and Josh Brolin, on 2021's Free Guy, directed by Shawn Levy and starring Reynolds and Jodie Comer, on 2022's The Adam Project, directed by Levy and starring Reynolds, Mark Ruffalo, Jennifer Garner and Walker Scobell, and on 2024's Deadpool & Wolverine, directed by Levy and starring Reynolds, Hugh Jackman, Morena Baccarin, Brianna Hildebrand and Garner.

 Maximum Effort Productions projects include the musical Spirited, directed by Sean Anders and starring Reynolds and Will Ferrell.
 The company also produces the FX docuseries Welcome to Wrexham.
 In May 2021, Maximum Effort Productions closed a three-year first-look development deal with Paramount Pictures for all their feature films.
 In August 2022, it was announced Maximum Effort would launch a free ad-supported streaming TV channel, which launched in June 2023 on FuboTV and other platforms.
 The first original program on the channel was entitled Bedtime Stories with Ryan and premiered June 20, 2023.
 In June 2023, it was announced that Maximum Effort had made a deal with Welsh language channel S4C to show six hours of Welsh language programming per week which Reynolds has referred to as "Welsh Wednesdays".
 The channel shut down in January 2025.

 In February 2023, Maximum Effort announced the development of a 1.2 million-square-foot studio to be built in Markham, Ontario, Canada, just outside of Toronto.
 In March 2025, the company signed a first-look deal with 20th Television.

+In August 2025, Maximum Effort was announced as a production company on Close Personal Friends, a comedy film directed by Jason Orley and produced for Amazon MGM Studios.
+The film stars Brie Larson, Lily Collins, Jack Quaid and Henry Golding.

+In November 2025, Maximum Effort was announced as a production company involved with Eloise, a live-action comedy film based on the children's book series.
+MRC acquired the rights to the Eloise property in 2019, while Netflix acquired the rights to the film in 2025.
+The film stars Mae Schenk as Eloise and Reynolds in an original villainous role.

+In 2026, Maximum Effort was a production company on Mayday, an Apple Original Films action comedy starring Reynolds and Kenneth Branagh, which was released on September 4, 2026.
+It received positive reviews from critics and performed strongly on streaming following its release.
+It was the number one movie on Apple TV in 100 countries as of September 13.

+In June 2026, Maximum Effort was announced as a producer on an untitled action comedy for Netflix.
+It starred Kevin Hart and Henry Cavill and directed by McG, alongside producing companies such as Shaw Levy's 21 Laps and Hart's Hartbeat.
+In September, Maximum Effort announced Spy School, a television series in development for Disney+ based on Stuart Gibbs' book series.
+The series is being produced by Maximum Effort under its first-look deal with 20th Television.